MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 ### None

-You cannot pipe any objects to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES